Virtualization-projects/rancher-labs-wiki/Creating-Rancher-Environments-in--v1.6.13.md

 * 1 core CPU
 * 2+ GB memory
 * One Subnet will be for NAT and used across Rancher Server and any hosts added
-* For each host, an additional subnet/NIC will be required in order to have an overlay network that allows cross host communication between containers
+* One Subnet will be for the overlay network that allows cross host communication

 ## Networking Requirements in AWS

 1. Create a VPC
-2. For this example of starting Rancher server and adding 1 host, only 2 subnets will be created.
-One subnet will be used for NAT, and the second will be used for creating the overlay network.
-For each additional host that will be added, an additional subnet will need to be created for the overlay network.
-Ceate 2 Subnets in the VPC.
+2. Create 2 subnets in the VPC.
 Ensure that these 2 subnets are in the same availability zone.
-In the rest of these instructions, we will refer to them as `Subnet A` and `Subnet B`. `Subnet A` will be used for NAT, while `Subnet B` is used for the overlay network that is established in the `per-host-subnet` service.
+  * One subnet will be used for NAT (`Subnet A`)
+  * One subnet will be used for creating the overlay network (`Subnet B`)
 3. Create an additional network interface in `Subnet B`.
-For each additional host that is added, a new subnet and network interface will need to be created.
+For each additional host that is added, an additional network interface will need to be created.

 ## Launching Rancher Server